 Velana International Airport is the biggest airport in the city of Male.
 There are frequent flights between Velana and India.
 Air India and Indigo airline providers offer flight tickets for as cheap as INR 15000.

 Note: There are around 12 airports in Maldives.

 Stay & Getting to the resort island

 Maldives has many resort islands.
 I strongly believe that if you are in an exotic location like Maldives, then you got to experience staying at an exotic resort island.
 But these resort islands are expensive.
 I found a way of staying at one of these resort islands without shelling a bomb of USD 1200 per night.
-Read my detailed blog post here.
-In a nutshell, I stayed at Ellaidhoo Resort by Cinnamon for two nights I was there.
+For a trick to find a cheaper option for staying at a water bungalow, read the below section ‘Book a water bungalow‘.
+In a nutshell, I stayed at Ellaidhoo Resort by Cinnamon for two nights.

 Currency exchange & ATM in Maldives

 There are many money changers in the Artificial beach area in Male city.
 It is a bit hard to convert INR into USD/Maldivian Rufiyaa.

 Not all money changers accept INR.